Kiron Sinha

 Kiron Sinha (Bengali: কিরন সিনহা; 4 March 1916 – 5 December 2009) was an Indian painter and sculptor.
 He was associated with the Santiniketan School.

 Early life

-Kiron Sinha (Bengali: কিরন সিনহা) was born on 4 March 1916 in Khalapara, Netrokona District, Bengal (now in Bangladesh).
+Kiron Chandra Sinha (Bengali: কিরন সিনহা) was born on 4 March 1916 in Khalapara, Netrokona District, Bengal (now in Bangladesh).
 He was the fourth of five children of Umesh Chandra Sinha Chaudhury, a school teacher, and Niraja Devi, a folk artist.

 The family followed Orthodox Hindu traditions.
 Sinha displayed artistic ability at an early age, encouraged by both his parents.
 He later regarded his mother as his first art teacher.

 When he was about twelve years old, his mother died of cholera.
 This loss had a significant impact on his life, and in later years he dedicated many of his artworks to her memory.
 The theme of motherhood subsequently became prominent in his work, with dedications both to his mother and to his wife in her role as a mother.

 Sinha completed his matriculation from Baradi High School and College in June 1933.